 I sigh.
 Grab his joint.
 My beer.
 Smoke and drink.
 Sit.
 What kind of pizza is this.
 It looks good.
 Eat some.

 “Tell me about the Optimals.”
 I say.
 “How are you controlling them?”

 “I’m not.”
 He smiles.
 “Maybe a little.”

 “Why so modest?
 It’s just you, me, and the mindslaves.”

 “Woof.
 I wish.”
 He takes a drink.
 “The Optimal Job Experiment started with a question.
-Why are there no more jobs, when there is still so many things that people need?
+Why is there no more jobs, when there's still so much we need?
 Depression, addiction, suicide, oppression, inequality, injustice, poverty, racism.
 All these things still need work.
 Also, there’s still cool stuff we all want.
 Spaceships, jet boots, a fucking teleporter.
 We’d finally freed ourselves from our daily grind.
 We had the time to tackle these problems.
 But, we weren’t really doing it.
 There was something holding us back.

 “Most people thought it was some kind of economic obstacle, but the Optimal Corporation suspected that it was a malaise.
 A mental misfire in our reward system.
 We could still work hard.
 We could still enjoy hard work.
 But, we’d lost our mental connection between this work and it’s rewards.
 Our future had become a slog.”

 He takes a drink.
 “Are you familiar with Predictive Brain Theory?”